Yeshiva University: Rankings

 The U.S. News & World Reports 2025 "America's Best Colleges" ranked Yeshiva University 98th (tie) in National University.

 In 2023, Forbes ranked Yeshiva University as: No. 226 in "Top colleges 2023", No. 118 in Private Colleges, No. 143 in Research Universities, and No. 82 in the Northeast.
 Nationally, Yeshiva was ranked 138th by the Times Higher Education World University Rankings, and internationally it is ranked in the 900s by the Shanghai Jiao Tong University's Academic Ranking of World Universities and 369th in the world by the QS World University Rankings.

+Ranked #2, Best Online Master's in Cybersecurity in the U.S. by Fortune Magazine.

 Campuses

 The university's main campus, Wilf Campus, is located in the Washington Heights neighborhood of upper Manhattan.
 Yeshiva University's main office is located within the Wilf Campus, at 500 West 185th St. A 1928 plan to build a spacious Moorish Revival campus around several gardens and courtyards was canceled by the Great Depression of 1929 after only one building had been erected.
 Building continued after the Depression in modern style and by the acquisition of existing neighborhood buildings.

 Since it was founded in 1886, Yeshiva University has expanded to comprise some twenty colleges, schools, affiliates, centers, and institutions, with several affiliated hospitals and healthcare institutions.
 It has campuses and facilities in Manhattan (Washington Heights, Murray Hill, Greenwich Village), the Bronx, Queens, and Israel.

 The Yeshiva University Museum is a teaching museum and the cultural arm of Yeshiva University.
 Founded in 1973, Yeshiva University Museum is AAMG accredited and aims to provide a window into Jewish culture around the world and throughout history through multi-disciplinary exhibitions and publications.

 The university's building in Jerusalem, in the Bayit VeGan neighborhood, contains a branch of the rabbinical seminary and an office coordinating the S. Daniel Abraham Israel Program.
 Under the latter, first year students studying in selected Israeli Yeshivot are considered YU undergraduates.